Minnesota PFAS Food Packaging Ban: $15K Restaurant Fines

 In virtually every other US state with a PFAS food packaging ban — California, New York, Connecticut, Oregon, Washington — the law targets the supply chain.
 Manufacturers cannot make packaging with intentionally added PFAS.
 Distributors cannot sell it.
 But the restaurant or food truck operator at the end of that chain?
 In those states, they are not named as a liable party.

 Minnesota breaks this pattern entirely.
-The statute explicitly includes "users" of food packaging in its definition of covered parties.
+The statute explicitly includes "users"of food packaging in its definition of covered parties.
 This is not ambiguous.
 It is not subject to interpretation.
-If you are a food service operator in Minnesota and you use packaging that contains intentionally added PFAS, you are in violation of the law — regardless of what your supplier told you.
+If a food service operator in Minnesota uses packaging that contains intentionally added PFAS, that packaging violates Minnesota law — regardless of what the supplier represented.

 Think of it this way: in most states, PFAS compliance is your supplier's problem.
 In Minnesota, it is your problem.